Miguel-J/dolibarr_customfields/README.txt

 If you are trying to implement the customfields support for a core Dolibarr module, chances are that this hook is already implemented (and it's a good idea to read these already implemented codes so that you can see a clear example of what it should be).

-If you are implementing CF for a third-party module (your own module?), then you will have to add the following hook to your code:
+If you are implementing CF for a third-party module (or your own module), then you will have to add the following hook to your code:
 	// Initialize technical object to manage hooks of thirdparties.
 Note that conf->hooks_modules contains array array include_once(DOL_DOCUMENT_ROOT.'/core/class/hookmanager.class.php');
 	$hookmanager=new HookManager($db);